HIGHER-LEVEL DISEASE CONTROL*

 Safety rates in the LEVEL UP study were generally consistent with the known profile of RINVOQ for atopic dermatitis.

-RINVOQ was dosed as 15 mg once daily starting and dose-adjusted to 30 mg based on clinical response per protocol starting at Week 4 versus DUPIXENT, per its labeled dose.
-The study was powered to evaluate all RINVOQ versus all DUPIXENT-treated patients without regard to dose.
+aIn the H2H Period, RINVOQ was dosed as 15 mg once daily starting and dose-adjusted to 30 mg based on clinical response, per protocol, starting at Week 4 versus DUPIXENT, per its labeled dose.
+In the Switch Period, RINVOQ was dosed as 15 mg once daily starting and dose-adjusted to 30 mg based on clinical response, per protocol, starting at Week 20 (4 weeks after switch) in the cohort switching from DUPIXENT.

-See full Prescribing Information for DUPIXENT, which reflects different rates of AEs from those observed in the LEVEL UP clinical trial.4
+See full Prescribing Information for DUPIXENT, which reflects different rates of AEs from those observed in the LEVEL UP clinical trial.5

 bAll events were eczema herpeticum.